Kyfafyd/Computer-Graphics/README.md

 # Computer-Graphics-Course
-For 2019 course, include several homework and project
+For 2019 course, including several homework and project